 - Engage researchers in analysis and use of POC’s long-term datasets

 The data collected by POC are a trove of valuable information, and we strive to partner with researchers who can help us learn more from it.
-Visit our Research page to learn about some of the scientists we’ve partnered with and what they’ve helped us learn.

 The Race to Save Rare Plants

 Plants of Concern (POC) volunteers help monitor the rarest native plants in the Midwest, including wildflowers, grasses, trees, and ferns —species that are in danger of disappearing from the landscape forever.
 Teams of community scientists visit hundreds of populations each year, counting plants, measuring population sizes, and evaluating threats.
 Then what?